rnabioco/tRNA004/README.md

 * leveraging tRNA as a way to systematically benchmark differences in basecalling error signals produced by old vs. new nanopore dRNAseq chemistry
 * comparison of select tRNA modification signals across ecoli, budding yeast, drosophila, tetrahymena, T4 phage, human tRNAs

 The directory `modplots` contains additional plots for all 43 RNA modifications evaluated in the manuscript, at all sequence contexts >29X coverage in RNA004 supv5 basecalled data.
+These plots were generated using the function `plot_modification_data` in `rmd/fig2_RNA_mods.Rmd`.